Professional, teaching and research staff appointments

 - Case studies – these can be provided on the day or before interview

-- Identify someone to meet the candidate and oversee any selection test
+- Identify someone to coordinate and administer any selection tests

 Step 4 - On the day

 - You should convene the interview panel at least 15-30 minutes before the start of the interviews and agree, if you have not already done so: